AnyLog-co/documentation/07- Southbound Interfaces/A- Direct - Built-in connectors (protocols AnyLog natively accepts from devices)/DNP3.md

 <!--
 ## Changelog
 - 2026-07-14 | Created document
+- 2026-07-14 | Updated TLS certificate references to point to the new DNP3 TLS Test Certificates document (the previous 05- Networking & Security/C- DNP3 certificates/ directory, which committed actual key material, is being removed).
+Added cross-references to the new companion documents covering scripted deployment and reusable mapping policies.
 -->

 AnyLog can act as a **DNP3 master** over **TCP** or **TLS** (using **hostname** and **port**, default **20000**).
 Data is read on a schedule and streamed into your local operator database as JSON, using the same **`run plc client`** pattern as [Modbus](MODBUS.md), [OPC-UA](OPC UA Integration.md#continuous-data-pull), and [EtherNet/IP](../EtherNet%20IP.md#the-run-plc-client-command).

+For a production-style deployment of a DNP3 connection from a standing script (rather than one-off CLI commands), see [Deploying a DNP3 Connector via Script](Deploying%20a%20DNP3%20Connector%20via%20Script.md).
+For reusing a single point map across multiple outstations instead of repeating it inline, see [DNP3 Mapping Policies](DNP3-Mapping-Policies.md).

 ---